 Setting these debates aside, let’s consider this: if machine translation can achieve a reliable accuracy rate of 25%, it effectively handles a quarter of the workload on behalf of human translators.
 This translates into significant time savings and cost reductions.
 Professional linguists widely employ automatic translation to expedite the translation process and enhance overall quality, resulting in faster turnaround times and reduced expenses for brands.

-In essence, while artificial intelligence may not be the panacea for all your translation challenges, it undeniably continues to enhance the outcomes of quality translation services.
+In essence, while artificial intelligence may not be the answer for all your translation challenges, it undeniably continues to enhance the outcomes of quality translation services.

 1) How are AI Translation and Search Engines Transforming the Material Industry